2000 Spanish general election: Background

-On 5 May 1996, José María Aznar from the People's Party (PP) was able to form the first centre-right government in Spain since 1982 through confidence and supply agreements with Convergence and Union (CiU), the Basque Nationalist Party (PNV), and Canarian Coalition (CC), in what came to be coined as the Majestic Pact.
+On 5 May 1996, José María Aznar from the People's Party (PP) was able to form the first centre-right government in Spain since 1982 through confidence and supply agreements with Convergence and Union (CiU), the Basque Nationalist Party (PNV), and Canarian Coalition, in what was coined the Majestic Pact.
+The relationship between the PP and its parliamentary allies was a focus of political interest due to its importance to government stability, the previous animosity between the PP and peripheral nationalism (particularly CiU and PNV) and diverging stances over the degree of devolution to be awarded to autonomous communities.